From BR Bullpen

 Biographical Information

 Williams is a Hawai'ian-Chinese-Portuguese-Spanish-Japanese-Norweigan-African-Filipino-American.
+He was born and grew up in Hawai'i.

 In his senior year of high school, Williams was 8-1 with a 0.12 ERA, striking out 123 and walking 9 while allowing 19 hits in 64 innings.
 The San Francisco Giants took him with the 39th pick of the 1999 amateur draft and signed him for a $844,000 bonus.